robertlisaru/multithreaded-quick-sort/README.md

 Ratio: 70%
 ```

 Performance improvement is not proportional with the number of cores.
-It's less than that, because there is some overhead cost to splitting the array and the interprocess communication.
+It's less than that, because there is some overhead cost to splitting the array and the interprocess communication, and core load balancing is not guaranteed to be even.
 But still a significant improvement.